provideplatform/provide-postman/README.md

 POST Authentication https://ident.provide.services/api/v1/authenticate
 ```

-The `jwt_token` included in the response will be automatically appended to the environment variable created previously.
+The `jwt_token` included in the response will be automatically appended to the previously created environment variable.

 Subsequent requests across all collections will automatically retreive a new token as necessary and save any necessary response data as additional environment variables.